mendrik/feather/Readme.md

 # TodoMVC

-An example implementation can be be found [here](http://todo.feather-ts.com/).
+An example implementation of the famous todo application can be be found [here](http://todo.feather-ts.com/).
 Source maps are embedded.

 # Work to be done

-- None at the moment
+- Complete documentation and usage examples
+- Evaluate jsx style templates for better IDE support.